rje42/MixedGraphs/README.md

 * Graphs can be quickly created 'by hand'.

-* Edges can be specified as adjacency matrices, lists, or a matrix of vertex numbers.
+* Edges can be specified as adjacency matrices, lists of adjacencies or edges, or a matrix of vertex numbers.

 * Built in edge-types include undirected, directed, bidirected and partially directed.